lpage30/GoogleSheetsCalendarToICal/README.md

 Options

   -t, --title string         (optional) Title for created icalendar. (default: Google Sheets)
-  -o, --output string        (optional) Filename of ical file to create. (default: googlesheets.ical
-  -i, --input uri   (required) 1 or more URI's each to a google sheets page to download and use to create
+  -o, --output string        (optional) Filename of ical file to create. (default: googlesheets.ical -y, --fallYear number (required) 4 digit year for fall of academic calendar -i, --input uri   (required) 1 or more URI's each to a google sheets page to download and use to create
                              icalendar file.
   -h, --help                 Usage or help information